-For an idea of what future homework assignments may be like, you can look
+For an idea of what homework assignments may be like, you can look at

-- There will be seven homework assignments due during the course of
+- There will be a homework assignment due almost every week, except

-the term.
-You can ask questions about the current homework in your recitation
+of the term.
+You can ask questions about the current homework in your

-section, or by email to the course instructor and/or your TA.
+recitation section, or by email to the course instructor and/or your

 - You should give your completed homework in class to your TA on the